-Unless specifically required by the terms of this contract or the person it is subject to an exception provided by 18 USC§ 926B or 926BC (LEOSA) no provider of services pursuant to this contract or subcontractors shall carry or possess a firearm on county premises or while acting on behalf of Washington County pursuant to the terms of this agreement.
-Violation of this provision is grounds for immediate suspension or termination of this contract.
+Unless specifically required by the terms of this Contract or the person it is subject to an exception provided by 18 USC§ 926B or 926C (LEOSA) no provider of services pursuant to this Contract or subcontractors shall carry or possess a firearm on County premises or while acting on behalf of Washington County pursuant to the terms of this Contract.
+Violation of this provision is grounds for immediate suspension or termination of this Contract.